FerniCuesta/taller-master-ugr/README.md

 ### Congratulations on completing the Master Level! 🎉

-You've mastered advanced Git techniques including history rewriting, branching strategies, and automation with hooks.
+You've mastered advanced Git techniques including history rewriting with rebase and amend.
 Now demonstrate your expertise!

 ### Step 1: Create Your Outcome Branch